vaastav/CS416-Tanks/report/REPORT.md

 Our implementation is written under Go 1.9.2.
 In addition to the standard library, this project uses the following external libraries:
 * Pixel: a 2D game library in Go.
 * GoVector: generates a ShiViz-compatible vector-clock timestamped log of events.
+* DinvRT: Generates a ShiViz-compatible vector-clock timestamped log of events as well as traces of dumps from the system runs which can be used for invariant detection.

 # Evaluation